530 Views

 Shooting an Elephant is a notable literary work by George Orwell.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of Shooting an Elephant.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of Shooting an Elephant.

 What attitude does Orwell express towards imperialism in “Shooting an Elephant”?